Normal-Euler excess for disjoint nonorientable surfaces in a closed $4$-manifold: Introduction

 The hypothesis \([F]=0\) then produces a connected \(2\)-fold branched cover

 where \(N\) is a connected closed \(4\)-manifold, branched over \(F\).
 One can picture this cover on the exterior of \(F\).
 If \(U\) is a tubular neighborhood of \(F\) and \(E:=M\setminus \operatorname{int}(U)\), then the hypothesis \([F]=0\in H_2(M;\F_2)\) produces a class in \(H^1(E;\F_2)\) that evaluates nontrivially on each meridian circle of \(F\).
-After choosing a properly embedded compact \(3\)-manifold in \(E\) dual to this class, one obtains the double cover of \(E\) by cutting \(E\) open along that \(3\)-manifold and gluing two copies crosswise; Fox's construction then fills the cover back in across \(U\).
+This class determines a connected double cover of \(E\), and Fox's completion construction fills the cover back in across \(U\) to give the desired branched cover over \(M\).

 The key identities are

 together with the estimate

 These bounds control \(b_2(N)\) in terms of \(g(F)\), and hence yield the desired estimate for \(e(F)\).